-Few things compare to the breathtaking sites of Cape St. Vincent, the south westernmost point of Portugal.
+Few things compare to the breathtaking sites of Cape St. Vincent, the southwesternmost point of Portugal.
 These windy cliffs make for an amazing spot to look out over the Atlantic Ocean.
-The point has a rich history that is linked to not only numerous naval battles but also the ancient Greeks and Romans, who believed it to be a magical spot at the edge of the world.
+The point has a rich history that is linked to numerous naval battles and the ancient Greeks and Romans, who believed it to be a magical spot at the edge of the world.

-A thick stew filled with beans and pork, feijoada is an incredibly tasty and filling Portuguese dish.
+A thick stew filled with beans and pork, feijoada is a delicious and filling Portuguese dish.
 In the Algarve region, you're likely to find great variations such as the Feijoada de Buzinas, which uses whelks or the Feijoada de Choco, which is made with cuttlefish.

-Although the Algarve is well-known for its hold on the golfing community, the area is also more than satisfactory in the sport of tennis as well.
-World class resorts such as the Quinta do Lago and academies such as the Jim Stewart's Tennis Academy populate the Algarve, making the region a tennis-lovers dream.
+Although the Algarve is well-known for its hold on the golfing community, the area is also more than satisfactory in tennis.
+World-class resorts such as the Quinta do Lago and academies such as Jim Stewart's Tennis Academy populate the Algarve, making the region a tennis-lovers dream.

 One of the most traditional dishes of the Algarve, the Cataplana is a delicious dish that mixes clams with spicy sausage, tomatoes, herbs, garlic, and wine.
-Although it is made in other areas of Portugal, it is almost a staple of the Algarve and is most appreciated there.
+Although it is made in other Portugal areas, it is almost a staple of the Algarve and is most appreciated there.

-In addition to the many popular resorts along the Algarve coast, accommodation is also available in the form of stunning and luxurious villas.
+In addition to the many popular resorts along the Algarve coast, accommodation is also available in stunning and luxurious villas.
 These charming villas are more than adequate for relaxing into a comfortable Portuguese home before setting out for a day's adventure.

 There is no shortage of delicious Portuguese dining options in the Algarve, serving the very best of traditional Portuguese cuisine, international hybrids, and fresh seafood.
-Algarve favorites include São Gabriel in Almancil, A Eira do Mel, just north of Sagres, and Le Marquis, just a short car ride from Faro.
+Algarve favourites include São Gabriel in Almancil.
+A Eira does Mel, just north of Sagres, and Le Marquis, just a short car ride from Faro.